sweeks/multiviewer/README.md

 multiviewer package (used by tests).
 To set up `.venv`, run [setup-venv.sh](bin/setup-venv.sh).

+[start-mvd.sh](bin/start-mvd.sh) starts the daemon.
+At startup, the new daemon first kills the prior daemon and then starts a new HTTP server.

 # Testing

 The [tests/](tests) directory has end-to-end tests that run the multiviewer through its